 Proving that it’s not just MBAs who start their own companies, 8% of HEC grads also launch their own businesses after a Master’s in Management.

 MiM vs MBA

-The MiM course covers similar subject material to the MBA, with the main difference being that an MBA class brings more existing industry experience.
+The MiM curriculum covers similar subject material to the MBA, with the main difference being that an MBA class brings more existing industry experience.
 The course remains most popular in Europe, with few top-ranked programs from outside Europe in the FT's list.